houssemELbahri/react-native-swipeable-container/README.md

 | `onDelete`                         | callback when user presses delete button .                                                                         |
 | `onEdit`                           | callback when user presses edit button .                                                                           |

+## Support this package!

+If you like this package, consider [becoming a sponsor](https://github.com/sponsors/houssemELbahri) 🩷